Call for more information

 This project has been reviewed by the University of Houston Committee for the Protection of Human Subjects (713) 743-9204

 Certain families with children between the ages of 7 and 17 are eligible to participate.
-Four types of families are eligible to participate:
+Five types of families are eligible to participate: